 Additional elder care resources

-On this page, we’ve collected other elder care resources that you may also find helpful.
+On this page, we’ve collected additional elder care resources that you may find helpful.

 Connect with local services for older adults and their families by using the Eldercare Locator, a free public service of the U.S. Administration on Aging.
 Learn about local resources such as meal delivery, transportation, support groups, and financial assistance.
 Get a detailed list of elder care organizations in your community such as: